Crypto traders defy China's crackdown with secretive bets

 The exchange ban has made it impossible to gauge those figures today, but Chinese investors are still widely believed to have a major presence in the crypto world via domestic OTC platforms and offshore venues that they access using virtual private networks.

-Domestic trades involving yuan and digital coins are difficult for China's government to track because they typically take place in two separate steps.
+Domestic trades involving renminbi and digital coins are difficult for China's government to track because they typically take place in two separate steps.

 The first happens on OTC platforms operated by firms including Huobi and OKEx, which allow traders to post bids and offers.

-Because the yuan leg of the trades take place entirely within China's domestic financial system, the risk of large-scale capital outflows is low.
-But that hasn't stopped the government from warning financial firms and individual investors to stay away from crypto.
+Because the renminbi leg of the trades take place entirely within China's domestic financial system, the risk of large-scale capital outflows is low.
+But that has not stopped the government from warning financial firms and individual investors to stay away from crypto.

-Regulators this month reminded Chinese banks and payments firms of the requirement to identify and block suspicious transactions, and pointed out that facilitating cryptocurrency trades often violates banking rules.
+Regulators last month reminded Chinese banks and payments firms of the requirement to identify and block suspicious transactions, and pointed out that facilitating cryptocurrency trades often violates banking rules.

-China's State Council called for a clampdown on Bitcoin trading and mining, vowing to "resolutely" prevent financial risks.

-Policy makers may be keen to avoid any major market disruptions around the politically sensitive 100th anniversary of the ruling Communist Party on July 1.

 Chinese regulators have so far stopped short of labelling individual trading illegal, but the crackdown will involve the public security department as some of the activities were suspected to have facilitated money laundering and terror financing, according to a person familiar with the matter.